-I am an Online Business Strategist, Founder of The Blog Squad and Co-Founder of The Future of Ink.
+I am an Online Business Strategist, Founder of the Marketing Trailblazers Community, and Co-Founder of the Fast Factor Circle.
+My passion is to help you build a strong presence online so you can boost your visibility and attract more clients.
 Since 1996, I've worked with authors and online entrepreneurs to leverage blogs for their business and strategically use social marketing to get more online visibility, more traffic, leads, customers and opportunities.
-I'm passionate about travel and how it can inspire you to think bigger and go for what’s possible in your business and life.
-I host Adventures in Visibility, a popular show, featuring smart, savvy marketers who share their best strategies, tips and tactics to help you build your presence on the Web.
+I'm also passionate about travel and how it can inspire you to think bigger so you can discover and go for what’s possible in your business and life.

 Look to the categories on your blog.
 For each category (like a chapter in a book), write down 5 topics you could address that answers a question of your reader or comments on your industry or shows how to do something.
 Do that for each category and you'll find you have the prompts for many posts.
 Feel free to connect if you would like to discuss further.
 I've been blogging and teaching clients to blog since 2004 so I have a lot to say about this!